Google sales top estimates on ad surge; Alphabet plans $50 billion buyback

 AD REBOUND

-It was not immediately clear which industries powered Google's growth in ad and cloud sales, but that topic is expected to come up when analysts question Alphabet executives in a conference call later on Tuesday.
+It was not immediately clear which industries powered Google’s growth in ad and cloud sales.

 Increased ad buying by travel and entertainment companies would be a positive sign as hotel booking services and movie studios are among Google’s biggest spenders.